tvheadend/tvheadend/docs/class/config.md

 ###Menu Bar/Buttons

-The the following functions are available:
+The following functions are available:

 Button                 | Function
 -----------------------|-------------------